By Linda Robertson

 “Nothing can prepare you for something like Star Wars.
 I only had a couple of weeks on set and it was brilliant.
 It wasn’t ever like I was carrying a whole movie on my back, that’s another level entirely, but it was amazing being on set and seeing the scope and scale of it.
 A couple of weeks before filming, the director J. J. Abrams invited me down to see an action sequence being filmed.
 Then, while filming, we all had to wear cloaks over our heads to get from the trailer to make-up because people were flying overhead trying to get pics.
 It was nuts.”

-Christopher Nolan’s Dunkirk soon followed, which also featured fellow acting grads Jack Lowden and Kevin Guthrie.
+Christopher Nolan’s Dunkirk soon followed, which also featured fellow acting grad Jack Lowden.

 As well as earning impressive film and TV credits, Brian has also worked extensively in theatre.
 Productions include Stories at the National Theatre, Instructions for Correct Assembly at the Royal Court, The Seagull at Lyric Hammersmith, Barbarians at The Young Vic and Future Conditional at The Old Vic.